Life is Sweet

 Pitotti’s time at NCC made him realize that baking and pastry interested him most; he liked the precision of pastry with its measurements and regimented processes.
 He went on to earn an associate degree in baking and pastry arts from the Culinary Institute of America (CIA) in New York City, where he was able to experiment with the artistry of chocolate.

 When he graduated from CIA, Pitotti worked at places like Hershey Hotel, where he had his hand in chocolate creations.
-Later, he moved on to Le Beck Fin, a Michelin star restaurant run by a French chef.
+Later, he moved on to Le Bec-Fin, a restaurant run by a French chef.

 “A lot of the pastry that I make today is inspired by this restaurant, like my lemon meringue tart, for example,” he says.